-We recommend proceeding with caution when investing in the three pitchers compared in this article.
+We recommend proceeding with caution when investing in the three pitchers compared above.
 In the battle of Brita vs PUR vs ZeroWater, we did choose Brita as the winner, but that doesn’t mean we recommend it.
 There are better options available.

 Water filtration is one of those things that’s not worth skimping on, especially considering the low cost of superior systems.
 A quality reverse osmosis system with remineralization costs under $200, and it’s easy to install for most people.
 There are also countertop water filtration systems that are better than filter pitchers and suitable for renters as well as homeowners.

-The bottom line is we recommend steering clear of Brita, PUR, and ZeroWater unless their your last resort.
+The bottom line is we recommend steering clear of Brita, PUR, and ZeroWater unless they’re your last resort.